 Andrea’s personal health journey is compelling and inspiring.
 It’s her words at the beginning of her book that move me the most and make me want to fully explore her cookbook and eating philosophy:

 “I wrote this book for the girl I was eight years ago, the girl who was lost in a sea of raging pain.”

-Happily note the past tense.
+Please happily note Andrea’s use of the past tense.
 The power of dietary changes can be nothing short of phenomenal.
 However, even if you’re simply looking for outstanding gluten-free or paleo recipes, her Pure and Simple Paleo: A Low-Starch Cookbook is a terrific choice!

 Paleo Sweet & Sour Chicken (or Shrimp or Fish) Recipe

 From Andrea: This Paleo Sweet & Sour Chicken (or Shrimp or Fish) can be served on its own (that’s how I enjoy it!), over a plate of sautéed cauliflower rice, or you can use the sautéed shredded Napa cabbage from my Egg Roll in a Bowl recipe.
 You can also purchase starch-free “Miracle Rice” to serve with this dish.
 I tell you how to adjust this meal for 100% Starch Free in the Notes section of the recipe.
 You can easily omit the sesame seeds as many of my recipe testers still enjoyed this dish without them.
 Last, the leftovers make a great lunch when reheated the next day.